2bbb/ofxMioAlpha/README.md

 ## How to use

-1. Add IOBluetooth.framework to your project
+1. Add IOBluetooth.framework (or CoreBluetooth.framework on iOS) to your project
 2. Include ofxMioAlpha.h

 ## API